susonthapa/curved-bottom-navigation/README.md

 ```

 ### Setup in Code
-In your `onCreate` of Activity create a list of `CbnMenuItem` that you want to appear in the `CurvedBottomNavigationView`.
-Then pass the list to the `setMenuItems()` function that also takes activeIndex(which is 0 by default) from which you can control which position item should be active.
+In your `onCreate()` of Activity create a list of `CbnMenuItem` that you want to appear in the `CurvedBottomNavigationView`.
+Then pass the list to the `setMenuItems()` function that also takes activeIndex(which is 0 by default) from which you can control which position item should be active when it is initialized.
 ```kotlin
 val menuItems = arrayOf(
     CbnMenuItem(